Randy Thornton: Football career

 Thornton attended the University of Houston, where he played for the Houston Cougars as a defensive back and free safety between 1984 and 1987.

 From 1988 to 1990, he was a member of the Denver Broncos as a linebacker.
 In 1990, he was sidelined with a knee injury.
 In 1990, he was also courted by the New York Giants.
 He left the Broncos in the same year without ever having played in a game.

 He played for the Sacramento Surge of the World League of American Football in 1992.

 In the 1993 CFL season, he played for the Sacramento Gold Miners as a defensive end.

 Professional wrestling career

-Early career
+AWA and New Japan (1991)

 Thornton trained as a wrestler under Brad Rheingans.

 On May 3, 1991, he debuted in the American Wrestling Association, where he lost to Frank Andersson.
 That same month, he toured New Japan Pro-Wrestling and fought in a "Different Style Fight" against Shinya Hashimoto, which he lost in the second round.
 He would lose another Different Style Fight to Masashi Aoyagi in October 1991.